 2018 Council and Officer Elections

 Balloting for the 2018 APSA Council and officer elections will open on July 6, 2018 and will close on August 5, 2018.
-The Nominating Committee slate of candidates is available here for your review.
-Please check back soon for candidate statements and biographies.
+The Nominating Committee slate of candidates, along with their candidate statements and biographies, is available here for your review.
 More information about the 2018 Nominating Committee is available here.